-Inform clients at intake of the Equal Access grievance process.
+Inform clients at intake of the Equal Access grievance process and the Client Bill of Rights.
 Support clients through the grievance process and inform administration of any concerns

 Transgender and Gender Nonconforming Policy and Procedures

 The CoC and agencies within the CoC will prohibit all forms of harassment and discrimination of or by clients, employees, visitors, and volunteers, including harassment and discrimination based on actual or perceived gender identity and expression, or based on an individual's association.